Health-RI/The-FAIR-Metroline/pages/metroline_steps/apply_metadata_model.md

 The metadata and data that are structured with ontologies and follow standard schemas make it easier for other resources to find your resource’s metadata and understand its data.

 ## How to
+### Step 1 - Use specialised tools to apply and customise a FAIR (meta)data model to your resources
 The following tools provide support in applying a (meta)data model to your resource(s).

 <div class="table-container">